cbmr-data/cbmr-data.github.io/esrum/source/usage/slurm/gpu.rst

 If you have started a standard (non-interactive) job via Slurm, then you will not be able to directly run ``nvidia-smi`` nor will you be able to join the running job using ``srun -j`` due to the way Slurm handles special resources.
-We have therefore setup a log-file on the ``esrumgpun01fl`` node that contains the output from the ``nvidia-smi`` command as shown above.
+We have therefore set up a log-file on the ``esrumgpun01fl`` node that contains the output from the ``nvidia-smi`` command as shown above.